yashpalsharma-tech/enterprise-platform-engineering-journey/interview-notes/README.md

 Q21.
 What are Dynamic, Scheduled, and Predictive Scaling?

 Q22.
-What happens when an ASG reaches its maximum capacity?
+What happens when an Auto Scaling Group (ASG) reaches its maximum capacity?

 Q23.
-Which CloudWatch metrics can trigger Auto Scaling?
+Which Amazon CloudWatch metrics can trigger Auto Scaling?

+Q24.
+What is an Auto Scaling Group (ASG)?

+Q25.
+What are the three Auto Scaling policies?

+Q26.
+What is the difference between Dynamic, Scheduled, and Predictive Scaling?

+Q27.
+How does Amazon CloudWatch work with Auto Scaling?

+Q28.
+Explain the architecture of a highly available web application on AWS.

+Q29.
+What happens if one EC2 instance becomes unhealthy?

+Q30.
+Why should an Auto Scaling Group (ASG) span multiple Availability Zones (AZs)?

+Q31.
+What is the difference between a Launch Template and an Amazon Machine Image (AMI)?